 Simply put, Ignorers/Deniers just don't focus on their health.
 This is for a variety of reasons, which I'll be discussing.
-These people "close their eyes and ears" to information about healthy living.
-They refuse to acknowledge or accept they have health problems or risk factors; or they refuse to do anything about it.
+First, these people "close their eyes and ears" to information about healthy living.
+They refuse to acknowledge or accept they have health problems or risk factors, or they refuse to do anything about it.
 These maladaptive behaviors are a consequence of a mindset they adopt, which includes thoughts such as:

-- "I do not accept there's a problem with my health" – despite convincing evidence to the contrary.
+- "I do not accept there's a problem with my health" – despite convincing evidence.

 - "I fine the way I am … It doesn't matter what others say" – even though their health is deteriorating, relationships are crumbling, and overall quality of life is suffering.